Karla's Choice: Plot

 Karla's Choice is set in 1963, during the immediate aftermath of the events described in The Spy Who Came in from the Cold and almost ten years before the events depicted in Tinker Tailor Soldier Spy.
-Troubled by the death of field agent, Alec Leamas, and disaffected with The Circus (le Carré's fictional version of the British Secret Intelligence Service MI6), spymaster George Smiley has retired, apparently happily with his wife, Ann.
+Troubled by the death of field agent Alec Leamas and disaffected with The Circus (le Carré's fictional version of the British Secret Intelligence Service MI6), spymaster George Smiley has retired, apparently happily with his wife, Ann.

 In the office of a small London literary agent, Szusanna Gero discovers that her fellow Hungarian émigré and employer László Bánáti has gone missing.
-On the same day a professional killer Miki Bortnik, arrives at the office with the intention of killing Bánáti, but apparently has a religious vision, and allows himself to be taken into the Circus by Gero, who acts with remarkable initiative and calmness under pressure.
+On the same day, professional killer Miki Bortnik arrives at the office with the intention of killing Bánáti, but apparently has a religious vision, and allows himself to be taken into The Circus by Gero, who acts with remarkable initiative and calmness under pressure.
 Smiley is once again brought out of retirement by Control and assigned the task of tracking down Bánáti.

-Smiley quickly discovers that Bánáti is the pseudonym of a soviet agent Ferencz Róka and that Bortnik had been sent by Moscow Centre to kill him.
-He initially focuses on understanding why they would be trying to kill one of their own.
+Smiley quickly discovers that Bánáti is the pseudonym of Soviet agent Ferencz Róka and that Bortnik had been sent by Moscow Centre to kill him.
+Smiley initially focuses on understanding why they would be trying to kill one of their own.
 His investigations reveal that Róka has a son Léo, who lives behind the Iron Curtain in East Germany.
-The boy's mother Irén, has been writing to Róka, with increasing urgency as Léo keeps getting into trouble with the authorities, and Róka has been pulling strings to get him released from custody.
-For reasons Smiley cannot understand, he has sought the assistance from Bogdan, a former friend he unwisely attempted to falsely betray many years before during a wave of purges, necessitating his exile from Hungary.
-Róka makes increasingly desperate appeals to his Russian handler, after Léo's latest arrest, from which, this time, he has failed to get him released.
+The boy's mother Irén has been writing to Róka with increasing urgency as Léo keeps getting into trouble with the authorities, and Róka has been pulling strings to get him released from custody.
+For reasons Smiley cannot understand, he has sought the assistance from Bogdan, a former friend he attempted to falsely betray many years before during a wave of purges, necessitating his exile from Hungary.
+Róka makes increasingly desperate appeals to his Russian handler after Léo's latest arrest, from which, this time, he has failed to get him released.
 Róka, realising his life was in danger, went on the run.
-A document forger used by Róka, leads Smiley to believe he may be using fake passports to head to East Germany to rescue his son.
+A document forger used by Róka leads Smiley to believe Róka may be using fake passports to head to East Germany to rescue his son.